AndyMender/java_classes/README.md

-This is a draft/sketch repository for my Java classes based on the Java introductory book by Herbert Schildt and the official Java tutorials from Oracle
+This is a draft/sketch repository for my Java classes based on tutorials from various sources:
+- the Java introductory book by Herbert Schildt (Java 7 and Java 8)
+- official Java tutorials from Oracle
+- W3 resources